 Generally, a root canal is all that is needed to save a tooth with injured pulp.
 Occasionally, this non-surgical procedure may not be sufficient to heal the tooth and surgery may be required, but root canals are generally effective in 90% of cases.
 To prevent the tooth from breaking, a crown is highly advised.

-Though 90% of root canals we perform are completed in one appointment, root canal therapy may take more the one appointment to complete.
+Though 90% of root canals in Yellowknife we perform are completed in one appointment, root canal therapy may take more the one appointment to complete.
 Since anesthetic has been used, your lips, tongue and the roof of your mouth may be numb for several hours after your appointment.
 Avoid chewing and hot beverages until the numbness has worn off.

 Between appointments until the tooth is fully restored, it is common (and not a problem) for a small portion of your temporary filling to wear away or break off.
-If the entire filling falls out or if the temporary crown comes off, call our office to arrange a time so it can be replaced.
+If the entire filling falls out or if the temporary crown comes off, call our office in Yellowknife to arrange a time so it can be replaced.

 It is normal to experience some discomfort for several days after a root canal appointment.
 To control discomfort, take the pain medication prescribed by the dentist as recommended.